A teen mom reflects on her good and bad decisions resulting from early puberty, as she advises girls in similar situations to make wise choices.

 Youthful peers may secretly envy early puberty.
 But they tend to mock anyone or anything out of the norm.
 Being the only one with pubic hair and breasts in the locker room made Amanda a target for jesting.
 By belittling her, they felt more attractive.

 Peers don’t usually compliment others for early development, such as growth spurts.
 Amanda wasn’t tall, but she stood out.
 Early physical and hormonal changes triggered desires for intimacy prior to mature emotional development.
 A mutual attraction developed between boys a few years older, who were also adapting to puberty hormones.
+Proud of her developing body she would exchange compromising photos with boys who request them.

 At her age, the only secret method of birth control available to her was male condoms.
 Used properly, they can prevent 82 percent of pregnancies.
 But Amanda couldn’t compute that this corresponds to a high chance of conception with every tenth encounter.
 Used improperly or inconsistently, it’s inevitable that girls like her find themselves facing early teen pregnancy.

 This is where the lack of emotional development is a detriment.
 Within a natural family, the birth of a child, unites a husband and wife.
-Prenatal development and oxytocin released during breastfeeding bonds mother and child.
+Prenatal development and oxytocin released during breastfeeding, bonds mother and child.

 Coping With Teen Pregnancy